 - pain associated with proteins – often from scar tissue and edema

-- viral, bacterial, fungal and parasitic infections
+- viral, bacterial, fungal, and parasitic infections

-- postoperative inflammation, lesions and scars
+- postoperative inflammation, lesions, and scars

 - varicose veins

-Systemic Enzyme Therapy or Serrapeptase?
+Systemic Enzyme Therapy with Serrapeptase?

-The jury is out really!
+We say, Yes!
 In all the reading I have done in both scientific journals, literature from enzyme manufacturers and even in opinion pieces by medical doctors and natural healthcare providers, not one person disputes the powerful impact enzymes have on the body, or the way they support the body.
 What I have discovered is that enzymes are often manufactured and sold in blends containing multiple enzymes and some also contain vitamins and antioxidants.